 Contacting us before formally submitting a planning application can be critically important.
 It should provide you with a clear understanding of development objectives and constraints, as well as provide an opportunity for wider engagement, where appropriate, with other stakeholders, including the local community.

 All requests for pre-application advice must be made using our application form.
-Please note that you must provide the minimum level of information set out in the form to ensure that timely advice can be given.
+You must provide the minimum level of information set out in the form to ensure that timely advice can be given.

-You can email your application to email@example.com or send it to us at our main offices.
+You can email your application to email@example.com or send it to us at our main office.

 Pre-application engagement can:

 - Identify opportunities for scheme improvements at a stage when a proposal can still be modified, resulting in higher quality developments.

 - Significantly increase the likelihood of gaining planning permission.

 - Help to communicate the vision and objectives for the area.

 - Develop a shared understanding of constraints, opportunities and context.

 - Agree information requirements and identify schemes which are unlikely to be supported.